-Another effective choice of bridging sequence for biased sampling, which we demonstrate in our galaxy dataset case study of Section \ref{mixtures}, is that of partial data posteriors (cf.\ \citealt{cho02}): i.e., $L(y^{(r_j)}|\theta)\pi(\theta)$ where $y^{(r_j)}$ represents a subset of $r_j$ elements of the full dataset with $r_1=0$ the prior and $r_m=n_\mathrm{tot}$ the full posterior.
-For iid $y$, with an expected contribution of $r_j$ times the unit Fisher information the `volume' of highest posterior mass should shrink as roughly $\sqrt{r_j}$, suggesting an automatic choice of roughly $r_j = \lfloor n_\mathrm{tot}\times\{0,1/(m-1),2/(m-1),\ldots,1\}^c \rfloor$ with $c=2$ for this method.
-(In practice though, the first non-zero $r_j$ may well be limited by sampling/identifiability constraints on the model; for our mixture model, for instance, we must specify $r_2=k$, the number of mixture components.)
+Another effective choice of bridging sequence for biased sampling, which we demonstrate in our galaxy data set case study of Section~\ref{mixtures}, is that of partial data posteriors (cf. \citealt{cho02}): that is, $L(y^{(r_j)}|\theta)\pi(\theta)$ where $y^{(r_j)}$ represents a subset of $r_j$ elements of the full data set with $r_1=0$ the prior and $r_m=n_\mathrm{tot}$ the full posterior.
+For i.i.d. $y$, with an expected contribution of $r_j$ times the unit Fisher information, the ``volume'' of highest posterior mass should shrink as roughly $\sqrt{r_j}$, suggesting an automatic choice of roughly $r_j = \lfloor n_\mathrm{tot}\times\{0,1/(m-1),2/(m-1),\ldots,1\}^c \rfloor$ with $c=2$ for this method.
+(In practice though, the first nonzero $r_j$ may well be limited by sampling/identifiability constraints on the model; for our mixture model, for instance, we must specify $r_2=k$, the number of mixture components.)